Ganrokh/100-days-of-code/log.md

 **Today's Progress:** JavaScript array and objects practice.

 **Thoughts:** Life getting busy again and a general lack of energy forced me to take a few days off again.
 I used my day back to practice array and object manipulation.
 Surprisingly, I haven't forgotten a thing in my short haitus.
 Yay!

+### Day 29: Wednesday, November 7th, 2018

+**Today's Progress:** JavaScript objects and methods practice.

+**Thoughts:** Getting better with JS objects.
+Today, I learned about methods.
+They were a bit hard to grasp at first (actually using a method found in an object), but then I found out that JS libraries (even the console) are just objects filled with methods.
+That's made them easier to understand.